How to Generate and Manage GPG Keys on Ubuntu Linux

 How to export your public key

-You run the commands below if you need to export and share your public key with others.
-The public key is used to authenticate that the content encrypted by you came from you.
+You can run the following commands to export and share your public key with others.
+The public key is used to verify that the content you encrypted originated from you.

 It is also used to decrypt the content you encrypted.